-Receivables and Payables - Brokers, Dealers and Clearing Organizations commissions, and net receivables/payables arising from unsettled trades.
+Receivables and Payables - Brokers, Dealers and Clearing Organizations

+Receivables from brokers, dealers and clearing organizations include amounts receivable for securities not delivered by the Company to a purchaser by the settlement date ("fails to deliver"), margin deposits, commissions, and net receivables/payables arising from unsettled trades.
 Payables to brokers, dealers and clearing organizations include amounts payable for securities not received by the Company from a seller by the settlement date ("fails to receive") and payables to clearing organizations.